-Join Jon Michael Roberts for an in-depth discussion in this video Creating your first alignment, part of Up and Running with Civil 3D.
+Join Jon Michael Roberts for an in-depth discussion in this video Creating your first alignment, part of Learning Civil 3D.

 After surfaces, alignments are the next step in the chain of Civil3D objects.
 They will assist you in establishing horizontal geometry that you need to define.
 Either to establish road ways, known as corridors, or even just simple cross sections.
 Alignments can also be used in the design of parcels within a site.
 In this video, we're going to create our first alignment.
 So, I've imported geometry that was provided by the surveyor.